What was the Trust Society?

 The Cape Roger Curtis Trust Society was officially formed in November 2002 under the British Columbia Society Act.
 The second Annual General Meeting was held on March 27th, 2004.
 At its peak there were about 300 members of the Society.

-The Purpose of the Society
+The Society’s Purpose

 “To create the optimum solution for the future of the Cape Roger Curtis lands on behalf of the greater community.”